badgerlocke/call-out/README.md

 - Add checkin link in reminder email
 - Create profile page where user can update their details, contacts, etc
 - Add geotags, maps
+- If user has no trips, display a prompt on home page
+- New users: add an example trip?